+Transport in bulk according to Annex II of MARPOL 73/78 and the IBC Code

+No information available

+Section 15: Regulatory information

+Safety, health and environmental regulations/legislation specific for the substance or mixture

+National regulations

+Australia

-IMDGNot classified as Dangerous Goods by the criteria of the International Maritime Dangerous Goods Code (IMDG Code) for transport by sea; NON-DANGEROUS GOODS.
-Transport in bulk according to Annex II of MARPOL 73/78 and the IBC Code No information available Section 15: Regulatory information Safety, health and environmental regulations/legislation specific for the substance or mixture National regulations Australia Not classified as a hazardous substance in accordance with the criteria of Safe Work Australia - Globally Harmonized System (GHS).
-Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code (ADG Code) for transport by Road and Rail: NON-DANGEROUS GOODS.
-See section 8 for national exposure control parameters Standard for Uniform Scheduling of Medicines and Poisons (SUSMP) No poisons schedule number allocated Poison Schedule Number Not applicable Australian Industrial Chemicals Introduction Scheme (AICIS) Contact supplier for inventory compliance status Illicit Drug Precursors/Reagents This product does not contain any substance(s) on the Illicit Drug Precursors/Reagents list.
-International Inventories All the constituents of this material are listed on the Australian Inventory of Industrial Chemicals or are exempt.
+Classified as a hazardous substance in accordance with the criteria of Safe Work Australia - Globally Harmonized System (GHS).
+Not classified as Dangerous Goods by the criteria of the Australian Dangerous Goods Code (ADG Code) for transport by Road and Rail; NON-DANGEROUS GOODS.

+Sulphur is not subject to the provisions of the Australian Dangerous Goods Code when it has been formed to a specific shape (eg. prills, granules, pellets, pastilles or flakes).

+See section 8 for national exposure control parameters

+Standard for Uniform Scheduling of Medicines and Poisons (SUSMP)

+No poisons schedule number allocated

+Poison Schedule Number Not applicable

+Australian Industrial Chemicals Introduction Scheme (AICIS)

+Contact supplier for inventory compliance status

+Australian Industrial Chemicals Introduction Scheme (AICIS) Additional information

+Sulfur - 7704-34-9 Present -

+Powder)

+Revision Number 8

+Revision date: 02-Apr-2024

+Illicit Drug Precursors/Reagents

+This product does not contain any substance(s) on the Illicit Drug Precursors/Reagents list.

+International Inventories

+AllC This material is listed on the Australian Inventory of Industrial Chemicals.

-NZIOC All the constituents of this material are listed on the New Zealand Inventory of Chemicals or are exempt.
+NZIOC This material is listed on the New Zealand Inventory of Chemicals.

+TSCA

+Contact supplier for inventory compliance status.

+Legend: